4n0nymou3/cf-vless-config-builder/README_EN.md

 This section contains two groups of checkboxes that are applied consistently across all three output formats (Xray, Sing-box, Clash):

 - **Bypass rules — Iran, China, Russia**: determines which country/countries' traffic and DNS are routed directly, without going through the proxy.
 At least one country must be enabled; by default only Iran is selected.
 For greater accuracy and to prevent DNS poisoning, detecting each country's domestic domains in the Xray config is accompanied by an extra DNS verification layer (expectIPs).
 - **Block rules — Ads, Porn, QUIC, Malware, Phishing, Cryptominers**: determines which categories are blocked.
 QUIC means blocking UDP traffic (including HTTP/3) so the browser automatically switches to regular HTTPS that passes through the tunnel.
-By default, all these categories are enabled.
+By default, only QUIC is enabled; the other categories (Ads, Porn, Malware, Phishing, Cryptominers) need to be enabled manually if you need them.

+Enabling any of the Malware, Phishing, or Cryptominers checkboxes shows a warning message.
+Unlike Ads and Porn, these three categories don't exist at all in the default ("Official") geo dataset that many clients (like v2rayNG) ship with — they're only defined in supplementary datasets such as Chocolate4U or Loyalsoldier.
+If your client's Geo Assets aren't set to and downloaded from one of these supplementary datasets, enabling these three checkboxes can prevent the config from connecting at all (especially in the Xray core JSON config, since unlike Sing-box and Clash, that core has no way to auto-fetch these files from a URL specified within the config itself).
+To fix this, in your client's settings (e.g. in v2rayNG, under Settings → Geo Assets Provider) select Chocolate4U/Iran-v2ray-rules or Loyalsoldier and download/update the files.

 For each country and each category, the GeoIP/GeoSite databases specific to that output format are used.